 Parade of Flags

 The Parade of Flags is Wellington Kiwanis Club’s annual community service project.
-Each flag holiday, over 200 flags proudly flying throughout Wellington show that the Spirit of ’76 is alive and well in our village.
+Each flag holiday, close to 300 flags proudly flying throughout Wellington show that the Spirit of ’76 is alive and well in our village.

 Subscriptions to have a flag placed in your front yard for Memorial Day, Flag Day, Independence Day, Patriot Day and Veteran’s Day are $30.
 All proceeds go towards our ongoing signature project – raising funds for community playground equipment.